About this listing

 Propane stove and cooking supplies/utensils are available (in a trailer), but you are welcome to bring your own stove.

 (Unpredictable bonus prize for those staying more than one night: possible/probable use of my Monterey Bay Aquarium passes (2).
 No promises, but I'll try to make them available.
 Oh, the thrill of uncertainty!)

 Interaction with Guests

 Unpredictable.
-Plan on being on your own, with the occasional unscheduled peppering with questions and suggestions by 6 year old sage, Zen.
+Plan on being on your own, with the occasional unscheduled peppering with questions and suggestions by 7 year old sage and ambassador of good will, Zen.

-You can usually stay up and have campfire and conversation as late as you want in the 'barnyard,' but with regard for the other guests and permanent space-mates living nearby.
+You can usually stay up and have campfire and conversation as late as you want in the 'barnyard,' but with regard for any other guests, neighbors, or space-mates living nearby.

 My neighbors are just the right balance of private and helpful, eccentric and practical.

 The bus stop is about a mile away.